-The course architect, Dr. Alister MacKenzie, created a layout at Alwoodley of rare subtlety and sophistication on moorland to the north of the city of Leeds.
+Alwoodley’s famous architect, Dr Alister MacKenzie, created a layout of rare subtlety and sophistication on moorland to the north of the city of Leeds.

-Alwoodley is a natural heathland course, with springy fairways cutting through a profusion of heather, whins and shrubs.
-It features eye-catching and naturalistic-looking bunkers, strategic choices, and large, often undulating greens.
+Alwoodley is a natural heathland course, with springy fairways that cut through a profusion of heather, whins and shrubs.
+It features eye-catching and naturalistic-looking bunkers, strategic choices, and large, often undulating, greens.

 The course runs almost straight out and back, the inward nine being tougher as most holes are played into the prevailing wind.

 At Alwoodley, the Stroke Index does not always equate with degree of difficulty – the indices were devised when the course opened in 1907.
 In these days golf was mainly matchplay so instead the low and high numbers are spread evenly around the course.